 A number of government commenters strongly objected to the proposed change in existing Core Value 11 which states that ICANN, “While remaining rooted in the private sector,” should recognize “that governments and public authorities are responsible for public policy” and should duly taking into account governments' or public authorities' recommendations.
 After lengthy conversation, the CCWG-Accountability proposes to address these concerns in two ways:

 First, to remove confusion about the meaning of “private sector” in the ICANN Bylaws, we propose to expressly state that the private sector includes business stakeholders, civil society, the technical community and academia.
+Note: There is a minority view regarding the meaning of “private sector,” suggesting instead to describe the term as including business providers, business users, individual end-users, civil society, academia and the technical community.

 Second, we propose to remove the language that was read by some commenters to remove ICANN’s obligation to consult with the GAC on consensus Advice.
 Instead, we propose to amend Article XI of the Bylaws, to provide that each advisory committee should provide a rationale for its advice, with references to relevant applicable national or international law where appropriate.
 The proposed language also implements the recommendation of ATRT2 requiring ICANN to work with the GAC to facilitate the GAC developing and publishing rationales for GAC Advice at the time Advice is provided.